Most Secure Android Phone

 BlackBerry says the DTEK60 is the world's most secure Android phone.

-The DTEK50 adds an enhanced version of their DTEK software tool to monitor application and system use to warn you when something isn't playing nicely.
+The DTEK60 adds an enhanced version of the DTEK software tool to monitor application and system use to warn you when something isn't playing nicely.
 While this software is available as an update for the Priv, the out-of-the-box experience on the DTEK60 lets BlackBerry claim the "most secure Android "title.
 It's also pretty nice to use, too.

 Bottom line:The DTEK60 is a welcome addition for many users and IT managers.